dotnet/csharpstandard/standard/expressions.md

   Let `T` be the type of `P.GetValueOrDefault().A`.

-  - If `T` is a type parameter that is not known to be a reference type or a non-nullable value type, a compile-time error occurs.
+  - If `T` is a type parameter that is not known to be either a reference type or a non-nullable value type, a compile-time error occurs.
   - If `T` is a non-nullable value type, then the type of `E` is `T?`, and the meaning of `E` is the same as the meaning of:

     ```csharp